Dr Dennis Wang PhD

 Following the completion of my PhD in 2012, I undertook postdoctoral training to investigate genetic prognostic markers at the Princess Margaret Cancer Centre in Toronto with Prof Ming-Sound Tsao and Prof Frances Shepherd.
 I was promoted to a staff scientist in 2013 tocoordinate the genomic sequencing and bioinformatics analysis of patient tumors.
 With a greater interest in drug development, I went back to Cambridge in 2014 to join the early drug discovery division of AstraZeneca where I developed computational methods to identify pharmacological biomarkers that predict drug response.
 I joined the University of Sheffield in 2016 as lecturer to further establish genomics and bioinformatics as cornerstones within the education and translational research programmes here.

-Translational bioinformatics is an emerging field that is transforming healthcare by bringing genomics and informatics closer to patients.
-Our research focuses on translating the complex patterns of genomic data generated in the lab to enable the development of personalized medicines that can benefit patients suffering from complex diseases.
-On the computational side, this involves integrating genomics information of various data types in order to build algorithms that predict clinical outcome and identifying genetic biomarkers through feature selection.
-On the biological side, it is important to survey the genomic landscape of disease subtypes, as well preclinical models, to better understand how we can stratify patients for different treatments.
-Both of these aims enables us to work towards the ultimate goal of developing data driven approaches for personalized medicine.
+My group focuses on translating the complex patterns of genomic data generated in the lab to enable the development of personalized medicines that can benefit patients suffering from complex diseases.
+Of computational interest, this involves integrating genomics information of various data types in order to build algorithms that predict clinical outcome and identifying genetic biomarkers through feature selection.
+Of biomedical interest, we survey the genomic landscape of disease subtypes, as well preclinical models, to better understand how we can stratify patients for different treatments.
+Both of these aims enable us to work towards the ultimate goal of developing data driven approaches for personalizing medicine

 I am a co-lead for the MSc in Genomic Medicine.